zama-ai/tfhe-rs/CONTRIBUTING.md

  * Renaming a type (unless it implements the `Named` trait).
  * Adding a variant to the end of an enum.

+Historical data from previous TFHE-rs versions are stored inside `utils/tfhe-backward-compat-data`.
+They are used to check on every PR that backward compatibility has been preserved.

 ## Example: adding a field

 Suppose you want to add an i32 field to a type named `MyType`.
 The original type is defined as: